 Unfavorable conditions in the economy in the United States and abroad may negatively affect the growth of our business and our results of operations.
-For example, macroeconomic events, including the COVID-19 pandemic, rising inflation and U.S. and U.K. interest rates and the Russia-Ukraine war, have led to economic uncertainty globally.
+For example, macroeconomic events, including the COVID-19 pandemic, rising inflation and U.S. and U.K. interest rates and the Russia-Ukraine and Hamas-Israel armed conflicts and related developments, have led to economic uncertainty globally.
 The effect of macroeconomic conditions may not be fully reflected in our results of operations until future periods.
 If, however, economic uncertainty increases or the global economy worsens, our business, financial condition and results of operations may be harmed.
 For further discussion of the potential impacts of macroeconomic events on our business, financial condition, and operating results, see the section titled "Risk Factors."